 GeneCards Summary for CAPN2 Gene

-CAPN2 (Calpain 2, (M/II) Large Subunit) is a Protein Coding gene.
-Diseases associated with CAPN2 include calpainopathy and duchenne muscular dystrophy.
-Among its related pathways are ERK Signaling and Apoptosis Pathway.
+CAPN2 (Calpain 2) is a Protein Coding gene.
+Diseases associated with CAPN2 include duchenne muscular dystrophy and calpainopathy.
+Among its related pathways are Degradation of the extracellular matrix and ErbB1 downstream signaling.
 GO annotations related to this gene include calcium ion binding and peptidase activity.
 An important paralog of this gene is CAPN9.

 UniProtKB/Swiss-Prot Summary for CAPN2 Gene

 Calcium-regulated non-lysosomal thiol-protease which catalyze limited proteolysis of substrates involved in cytoskeletal remodeling and signal transduction.
 Proteolytically cleaves MYOC at Arg-226 (PubMed:17650508).